hsrambo07/Notion-Extension/README.md

 - **Multi-part commands**: "Create a page called Q3 Goals in Work and add checklist to finish project, hire new developer, update documentation"
 - **Section-specific placement**: "Add 'Call accountant' under Important section in Tasks page"
 - **Content formatting**: "Add as toggle 'Project Details: Launching in September with initial beta access for partners'"
+- **Multi-action commands**: "Add LinkedIn profile https://linkedin.com/in/user to Cool Plugins and add 'Check this profile later' to Personal Thoughts"

 ## 🧪 Testing